zhixin9001/2021-SAA/note/tips.md

     - also can be used as session store, has open source libs
     - DynamoDB Streams on a table, you can associate the stream ARN with a Lambda function that you write.
 Immediately after an item in the table is modified, a new record appears in the table's stream.
 AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records
 - Redshift
-    - a fully-managed petabyte-scale cloud-based data warehouse
+    - a fully-managed petabyte-scale, column-oriented, cloud-based data warehouse
     - designed for large scale data set storage and analysis.
     - Redshift Spectrum(光谱), query and retrieve structured and semistructured data from files in Amazon S3 without having to load the data into Amazon Redshift tables.
     - When you provision an Amazon Redshift cluster, it is locked down by default so nobody has access to it, should config security group
     - Enable Amazon Redshift Enhanced VPC Routing to let all traffic from and to the Redshift cluster does not go through the Internet.
+    - Regardless of whether you enable automated snapshots, you can take a manual snapshot whenever you want.
+Amazon Redshift will never automatically delete a manual snapshot.Manual snapshots are retained even after you delete your cluster
+    - Automated snapshots are automatically deleted within the period of 1(Least) to 35(Max) days(Based on the retention period settings).
 - Elasticsearch
     - full-text search engine, with an HTTP web interface, schema-free JSON documents
 - RDS (Relational Database Service)